Glitter poster

 The inciting incident occurs at 13 minutes when DJ Dice discovers Billie's voice when he hears her singing from behind a curtain, recognizing her unique talent..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Billie agrees to record with Dice and signs with producer Timothy Walker, actively choosing to pursue her music career despite risks., moving from reaction to action.
+This illustrates the protagonist's commitment to Billie agrees to record with Dice and signs with producer Timothy Walker, actively choosing to pursue her music career despite risks., moving from reaction to action.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, Dice is killed in a car accident.
-Billie loses the person who believed in her talent and loved her for who she is, not what she represents., shows the protagonist at their lowest point.
+Billie loses the person who believed in her talent and loved her for who she is, not what she represents., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Billie decides to take control of her career and life, honoring Dice's memory by standing up to exploitative industry forces and reclaiming her authentic voice., demonstrating the transformation achieved throughout the journey.